Azure/manage-azure-policy/README.md

   }

 ```
-  * Define a 'New secret' under your GitHub repository settings -> 'Secrets' menu.
-Lets name it 'AZURE_CREDENTIALS'.
-  * Paste the contents of the clipboard as the value of  the above secret variable.
-  * Use the secret variable in the Azure Login Action(Refer to the examples above)

-If you want the permission to be provided at a management group scope, run the following  Azure CLI command:
+  *  To create SPN that has access over management group scope, run the below Azure CLI command and copy the output JSON object to your clipboard.

 ```bash